No-confidence motion against Imran Khan: Public reaction

 Imran Khan called for a mass rally.
 Protests were held in several cities in Pakistan upon PTI's call, where attendees allegedly numbered up to the ten thousands in some areas.
 Overseas Pakistanis also reportedly took part in demonstrations outside of Pakistan.

 A "smear campaign" against the Pakistan Army was "taken notice" of on 12 April 2022 during the 79th Formation Commanders Conference, which was held at GHQ Rawalpindi under the chairmanship of Army Chief General Qamar Javed Bajwa.
 In the conference, formation commanders expressed confidence in the decisions of the military leadership for upholding the constitution and law and reportedly took "stern notice of the propaganda campaign" against the Pakistan Army in the wake of Khan's ouster following the no-confidence motion.
 The Federal Investigation Agency (FIA) arrested eight people allegedly involved in a well-organized campaign on social media against the Pakistan Army, the FIA also raided the house of Dr Arsalan Khalid, former focal person to PM Imran Khan on digital media By May 26, protests had escalated significantly, with the interior ministry authorizing the deployment of the army in the Red Zone.

 On 9 April 2022, BBC Urdu reported that Imran Khan had allegedly decided to sack the army chief, Qamar Javed Bajwa, which led to his government's ouster.
 In response, the ISPR said: "The news published in BBC Urdu is totally baseless and full of lies."
 It added: "This general propaganda news does not mention any credible, authoritative and relevant sources and is a violation of basic journalistic ethics.
 And there is no truth in this fake news and it clearly appears to be part of a systematic misinformation campaign."
 The ISPR stated the matter was being taken up with BBC officials.

-Confessions of Pakistan Democratic Movement (PDM) Members
+Admission of a Pakistan Democratic Movement (PDM) Leader

 Following the 2024 Pakistani general election and the dissolution of the Pakistan Democratic Movement (PDM), the opposition coalition which removed Imran Khan through the no-confidence motion, its leader Maulana Fazlur Rehman claimed that army chief Qamar Javed Bajwa had guided all political parties regarding the no-confidence vote against former prime minister Imran Khan.